-Any person who wishes to file a complaint alleging any action by Petaluma Transit prohibited by the Americans with Disabilities Act (ADA) regulations may file a written complaint.
-Your complaint must be in writing- on the ADA & Accessibility complaint form.
+Any person who wishes to file a complaint alleging any action by Petaluma Transit prohibited by the Americans with Disabilities Act (ADA) regulations may file a written complain as soon as possible, but no later than 60 calendar days after the alleged violation or discriminatory act.
+Your complaint must be in writing.
+Click here for a copy of the complaint form or click here to submit an online form.
 If you need assistance in making the request or completing the request form, Petaluma Transit staff will provide assistance.
 Please contact Petaluma Transit at (707) 778-4421 or dial 711 for the California Relay Service.

-All complaints or grievances shall be in writing on a form designated and contain information about the alleged violation or discrimination, including name address, phone number of complainant and location, date, and description of the problem.
+All complaints or grievances shall be in writing and contain information about the alleged violation or discrimination, including name address, phone number of complainant and location, date, and description of the problem.
+The complaint should be submitted by the complainant or his/her designee as soon as possible but no later than 180 calendar days after the alleged violation or discriminatory act.
 Anonymous complaints or grievances will not be taken.
 Complaints or grievances will, to the greatest extent possible (see Evidence Code 1040), be kept confidential unless ordered released by a court of competent jurisdiction.
 Alternative means of filing complaints or grievances may be registered by phone, email (confidentiality cannot be assured), letter, personal interview, or tape recording for persons with a disability upon request.

 Attn: ADA & Accessibility Comment